mitoc/website/_pages/activities/surfing.md

 ### Surfboard Rental:

 MITOC has several 8ft soft-top surfboards available for rental.
-If wetsuits, boots, or gloves are required, they must be supplied by the user or rented from a surf shop.

 To rent surfboards on your own: